 Shells were bursting around the LCT.
 "We gotta get off this thing," someone in Ryan's crew shouted, and they all jumped into the water.
 Ryan held back. ""I wasn't so much afraid of them bullets or the shells as I was of the cold Channel water.
 I cannot swim."

-Ryan threw off all his equipment, inflated his Mae West (Not the actress, his life preserver), and began to tiptoe in off the ramp when "some German opened up on the side of the LCT with his machine gun, blblblblang.
+Ryan threw off all his equipment, inflated his Mae West (his life preserver), and began to tiptoe in off the ramp when "some German opened up on the side of the LCT with his machine gun, blblblblang.
 That convinced me.
 Into the water I dove.
 I pushed with all my might and started going.
 I'm swimming and I'm swimming.
 Somebody taps me on the shoulder and I look up

 .
 I was in a foot of water, swimming.
 You talk about a will to live.
 If they hadn't stopped me I would have swam two miles inland.